 null as documented above.

-Context to use for tracking behavior outside of an
+Context to use for non-screen actions.

 null if Personalization is disabled.

 Advanced: Manually provide an Intent to Personalization for processing.